 Place your plants in a bathroom

 Placing your humidity loving plants in the bathroom will help with strong bursts of high humidity throughout the day.
-The plants that would especially benefit from this are Lily the Peace lily, Eddie the Pothos and Hamish the Fern.
-These three plants can occasionally get brown fonds/tips when the air is too dry.
+The plants that would especially benefit from this are Lily the Peace lily (Spathiphyllum) Eddie the Pothos (Epipremnum Aureum) and Hamish the Fern (Nephrolepis) These three plants can occasionally get brown fonds/tips when the air is too dry.
 A bathroom is a really good alternative to a humidifier provided that the bathroom has natural light.

 Dry your laundry near your tropical plants